achasveachas/GitHub-cleaner/README.md

 - Note: this was originally supposed to make the labs private, until I realized you can't mark forked repos as private.
 Oh well.
 Was fun writing it.
 - Thankfully, GitHub came out with the ability to archive repos, which is not as good, but better than nothing I guess...
 - **[Update Jan 2019]**: GitHub has now added private repos to free accounts as well!
 The script has been updated accordingly.
 If you used the previous version of the script to archive your repos see the note below.
 - **[Transfer Repos API]**: GitHub add preview API - transfer repos to new owner/organization [here](https://developer.github.com/v3/repos/#transfer-a-repository).
-The script has been added with this new feature.
+The script has been updated to add this new feature.

 ## Overview